Topfeel

 Pro tip: Balance size with intended contents.
 Over-spec’ing capacity can reduce usability if the bag loses structure when half-full.

-Color: The Fastest Way to Signal Brand Quality
+Color: Brand Quality Signal

 Consistent Pantone palettes build recognition across campaigns.